thorsty/PepperLauncher_Documentation/docs/source/Contact Us.rst

 Additional Help
 -----
-If you need help with an issue that is not listed in the documentation, please reach out to us on our Discord [NEEDS LINK] or by emailing us at support@pepper.gg
+If you need help with an issue that is not listed in the documentation, please reach out to us on our `Discord <https://discord.gg/M7Pu2uu>`_ or by emailing us at support@pepper.gg

 Sales & Product Inquries
 -------------------------